Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Answer: D**

-### Question-174
+### Question-21

 Your company uses Azure DevOps to manage the build and release processes for applications.

 You use a Git repository for applications source control.

 You plan to create a new branch from an existing pull request.

-Later, you plan to merge the new branch and the target branch of the pull request.
+**Later, you plan to merge the new branch and the target branch of the pull request.**

 You need to use a pull request action to create the new branch.

 The solution must ensure that the branch uses only a portion of the code in the pull request

 Which pull request action should you use?